 Architectural shingles will cost more at $3.75 and $5.80 per sq. ft. to install.
 This fee usually considers materials, removal of job related debris, installation, and warranty.
 Of course all the variable listed above can impact the cost of your project.

 Premier Roofing is a contractor with over 25 years in the industry and we offer no cost estimates to residential and commercial owners in our service area.
-If you are located within a 30-45 minute drive of Washington DC, we can be of service.
+If you are located within an hour drive of Washington DC, we can be of service.